tusen-ai/naive-ui/demo/pages/docs/introduction/enUS/index.md

 ## Not too Slow

 I try to make it not rather slow.
-At least select works with virtual list.
+At least select, tree, transfer, table work with virtual list.

 What's more, ..., no more.
 Just enjoy it.